On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Abstract

 \section{Abstract}

 The generative adversarial network (GAN) aims to approximate an unknown distribution via a parameterized neural network (NN).
-While GANs have been widely applied in reinforcement and semisupervised learning as well as computer vision tasks, selecting their parameters often needs an exhaustive search and only a few selection methods can be proved to be theoretically optimal.
+While GANs have been widely applied in reinforcement and semi-supervised learning as well as computer vision tasks, selecting their parameters often needs an exhaustive search, and only a few selection methods have been proven to be theoretically optimal.
 One of the most promising GAN variants is the Wasserstein GAN (WGAN).
-Prior work on optimal parameters for WGAN is limited to the linear-quadratic-Gaussian (LQG) setting, where the NN is linear and the data is Gaussian.
-In this paper, we focus on the characterization of optimal WGAN parameters beyond the LQG setting.
-We derive closed-form optimal parameters for one-dimensional WGANs when the NN has non-linear activation functions and the data is non-Gaussian.
-To extend this to high-dimensional WGANs, we adopt the sliced Wasserstein framework and replace the constraint on marginal distributions of the randomly projected data by a constraint on the joint distribution of the original (unprojected) data.
-We show that the linear generator can be asymptotically optimal for sliced WGAN with non-Gaussian data.
-Empirical studies show that our closed-form WGAN parameters have good convergence behavior with data under both Gaussian and Laplace distributions.
-Also, compared to the r principal component analysis (r-PCA) solution, our proposed solution for sliced WGAN can achieve the same performance while requiring less computational resources.
+Prior work on optimal parameters for population WGAN is limited to the linear-quadratic-Gaussian (LQG) setting, where the generator NN is linear, and the data is Gaussian.
+In this paper, we focus on the characterization of optimal solutions of population WGAN beyond the LQG setting.
+As a basic result, closed-form optimal parameters for one-dimensional WGAN are derived when the NN has non-linear activation functions, and the data is non-Gaussian.
+For high-dimensional data, we adopt the sliced Wasserstein framework and show that the linear generator can be asymptotically optimal.
+Moreover, the original sliced WGAN only constrains the projected data marginal instead of the whole one in classical WGAN, and thus, we propose another new unprojected sliced WGAN and identify its asymptotic optimality.
+Empirical studies show that compared to the celebrated r-principal component analysis (r-PCA) solution, which has cubic complexity to the data dimension, our generator for sliced WGAN can achieve better performance with only linear complexity.